Best Passers in Soccer History

 Teams: Lille (2008-12), Chelsea (2012-19), Real Madrid (2019-present)

-Bottom line: Eden Hazard is one of the world’s biggest soccer stars today, rivaling the likes of Lionel Messi and Cristiano Ronaldo.
+Bottom line: Eden Hazard was one of the world’s biggest soccer stars in the 2010s, rivaling the likes of Lionel Messi and Cristiano Ronaldo.
 Just like those two icons, Hazard plays forward and is excellent at scoring and creating goals.

-His most success has been with Chelsea, winning the Premier League twice.
+His most success was with Chelsea, winning the Premier League twice.
 He recently transferred to Real Madrid for a staggering 150 million euros ($164.9 million).
 He’s proved to be an incredible force on the left wing, thanks to his speed and passing ability.

 At Real Madrid, he is touted as a replacement for Cristiano Ronaldo, who transferred to Juventus in 2018.